Three types of quasi-Trefftz functions for the 3D convected Helmholtz equation: construction and approximation properties: Three types of quasi-Trefftz functions

-To proceed, following \Cref{rem:pol}, we will denote by $\CoPo= \mathbb C[\mathbf X]$ the space of complex polynomials in three variables, $\mathbf X = (X,Y,Z)$, and by $\HoPo{d}\subset \CoPo$ the space of homogeneous polynomials of degree $d$.
+To proceed and prove the existence of solutions to each subsystem, following \Cref{rem:pol}, we will denote by $\CoPo= \mathbb C[\mathbf X]$ the space of complex polynomials in three variables, $\mathbf X = (X,Y,Z)$, and by $\HoPo{d}\subset \CoPo$ the space of homogeneous polynomials of degree $d$.
 In order to prove the existence of a solution to each linear subsystem, we therefore introduce the partial differential operator

 where, given the set of complex-valued PDE coefficients $c = \{\funcci,i\in\mathbb N_0^3, |i|\leq 2\}$, the linear operator $\Delta_c$ is defined on $\mathbb A$ by